nautobot/nautobot/nautobot/docs/user-guide/feature-guides/contact-and-team.md

 ## How to Assign Contacts and Teams to Nautobot Objects

-In order to assign contacts/teams to a particular object, we first need to navigate to the detail view of the object.
+In order to assign contacts/teams to a particular object, we first need to define `Status` and `Role` objects for contenttype `extras:contactassociation`.
+Once that is done, we can navigate to the detail view of the object.
 We will use a circuit in this example.

 ![Circuit](./images/contact-and-team/circuit.png)